siddhant-pandya/Float/README.md

 # Django Web Project - Float by Siddhant Pandya

-A Django based project to share your work, ideas etc on web platform and get inspired by others, a comunity dedicated to grow and improve ones skills.
+A Django based project to share your work, ideas etc on web platform and get inspired by others, a community dedicated to grow and improve ones skills.

 ## Setup